Laurie Daley

-Background
+Early life

 Daley was born in Junee, New South Wales, Australia to a white father from the small village of Nangus, New South Wales and an Aboriginal mother of the former Aboriginal Mission Wantabadgery, Wantabadgery, New South Wales.

-Laurie is the third youngest of eight children.
+Daley is the third youngest of eight children.
 He is the only boy amongst seven sisters.

+He began playing Australian rules football at school age before switching to rugby league where he played with the Junee Diesels developing a passion for the sport.
+At just the age of 15 he was promoted to first grade.

+Playing career

-Daley was playing representative rugby league before his 19th birthday in 1988 when he was selected to represent NSW Country in the annual City vs Country Origin game.
-He was the second highest try-scorer in the 1989 NSWRL season with sixteen tries, only one less than team mate Gary Belcher.
-He tasted premiership success with the Raiders 1989 in an extra-time game which saw Canberra defeat the Balmain Tigers 19-14, and in the ensuing celebrations the Winfield Cup was smashed, not by Daley dropping it as was reported by the press, but when it fell from the rear tray of Ford T bucket hot rod both were riding in when the hot rod hit a bump in the road.
-In the post season he travelled with the Raiders to England for the 1989 World Club Challenge, playing at centre in Canberra's 18-30 loss to Widnes at the Old Trafford stadium in Manchester.
+Daley was playing representative rugby league at age 18 in 1988 when he was selected to represent NSW Country in the annual City vs Country Origin game.
+He was the second highest try-scorer in the 1989 NSWRL season with sixteen tries, only one less than teammate Gary Belcher.
+He tasted premiership success with the Raiders 1989 in an extra-time game which saw Canberra defeat the Balmain Tigers 19–14, and in the ensuing celebrations the Winfield Cup was smashed, not by Daley dropping it as was reported by the press, but when it fell from the rear tray of Ford T-bucket hot rod both were riding in when the hot rod hit a bump in the road.
+In the post season he travelled with the Raiders to England for the 1989 World Club Challenge, playing at centre in Canberra's 18–30 loss to Widnes at the Old Trafford stadium in Manchester.

 Daley played his first games for New South Wales in the 1989 State of Origin series.